 Facts About the Medical Library

-The Ruth Lilly Medical Library, was established in 1908 and is the only academic health sciences library in the state.
+The Ruth Lilly Medical Library, was established in 1908 and is the largest academic health sciences library in the state.
 It is the primary information resource for faculty, students and staff of the Indiana University School of Medicine.

 Library Faculty and Staff